 In determining the net realizable value of inventories, management takes into account the most reliable evidence available at the dates the estimates are made.
-Even though the Company's core business is not continuously subject to rapid technological changes which may cause inventory obsolescence, future realization of the carrying amounts of inventories is still affected by price changes.
+Even though the Company's core business is not continuously subject to rapid technological changes which may cause inventory obsolescence, future realization of the carrying amounts of inventories as presented in Note 7 is still affected by price changes.
 Such aspect is considered a key source of estimation uncertainty and may cause significant adjustments to the Company's inventories within the next financial reporting period.

-There was no inventory write-down to recognize the inventories at their net realizable value as of September 30, 2024, and in years 2023 and 2022 based on management's assessment.
+There was no inventory write-down to recognize the inventories at their net realizable value as of March 31, 2025, and in years 2024 and 2023 based on management's assessment.